Updated June 26, 2023

-Infrastructure as a Code software developed by HashiCorp in July 2014 where users can deploy HashiCorp configuration language or JSON to employ datacenter infrastructure is called Terraform.
-Users can give version numbers to the infrastructure and build or modify the infrastructure using Terraform where low-level and high-level components are involved for this purpose.
+HashiCorp developed the Infrastructure as a Code software called Terraform in July 2014.
+Users can deploy data center infrastructure using HashiCorp configuration language or JSON with Terraform.
+Users can assign version numbers to the Infrastructure and use Terraform to build or modify it.
+This involves utilizing both low-level and high-level components.
 A service provided by AWS where users can build any third-party resource groups and make a collection of all the applications is called CloudFormation.
 A template is provided by AWS where we can update or create resources of CloudFormation by updating or creating the stacks.

-Below are the top differences between Terraform vs Cloudformation:
+Below are the top differences between Terraform and Cloudformation:

-- Built-in functions and string interpolations are present in Terraform making it more available with conditional statements.
-The conditional loops present to make the application design the infrastructure based on the service providers making it visually appealing while in the execution phase.
+- Built-in functions and string interpolations are present in Terraform, making it more available with conditional statements.
+The conditional loops present to make the application design the Infrastructure based on the service providers making it visually appealing while in the execution phase.
 The functions help in customizing the application based on customers’ needs and can add any number of providers as support to the application.
-The built-in functions and strings are less in CloudFormation that it always must depend on AWS to build any feature or to get support from other cloud providers.
+The built-in functions and strings are fewer in CloudFormation it always must depend on AWS to build any feature or to get help from other cloud providers.

-- We can use the information for Terraform either inside the configuration setup or we can import from outside.
-This makes the data to be flexible in any form in Terraform for updating and provisioning the infrastructure with new or existing IP addresses.
-The data sources from where the information is fetched is taken from the provider and the criteria for the source setup should be satisfied.
-Regarding CloudFormation, there are parameters in the application which is unique and the datatype is migrated into CloudFormation that is being supported.
-Parameters must be defined in the stack initially which helps in managing the datatypes.
+- We can use the information for Terraform inside the configuration setup or import it from outside.
+This makes the data flexible in Terraform for updating and provisioning the Infrastructure with new or existing IP addresses.
+Terraform fetches information for data sources from the provider, and you must satisfy the criteria for setting up the data source.
+In CloudFormation, the application has unique parameters, and you need to migrate the supported data type into CloudFormation.
+You must initially define parameters in the stack, as it helps manage the data types.
 Users can do the custom configuration for the required data types by adding dynamic content to the parameters in the stack.

-- The state file of Terraform must be saved and stored in a separate entity and care should be on the file that it should not be corrupted in any form.
-It is very important for Terraform to work with this file.
-Users should take care of the state file and when updates happen the file will be replaced with a newer file.
-But in CloudFormation, AWS will take care of the state file where the updates will be done automatically.
+- You must save and store the state file of Terraform in a separate entity and ensure that the file is not corrupted in any form.
+Terraform needs to work with this file.
+Users should take care of the state file; when updates happen, the file will be replaced with a newer one.
+But in CloudFormation, AWS will take care of the state file, where the updates will be done automatically.

-- Creating the state file and folder is the difficult part in Terraform configuration as it is the most important file in Terraform working.
-We can store it in the source control system but then it will not be easy to make changes to the files easily.
-Here, we can use AWS to manage the state files and folder for Terraform.
+- Creating the state file and folder is difficult in Terraform configuration as it is the most critical file in Terraform working.
+We can store it in the source control system, but it will not be easy to change the files easily.
+We can use AWS to manage Terraform’s state files and folders here.

-- Terraform codes can be reused for different projects after storing them in Git repository or Terraform folders.
-This helps users to write and reuse codes when the project works in a similar fashion.
-This is not possible in CloudFormation as the codes for individual projects are stored in Stacks that cannot be reused for any other projects.
-Users should write the codes and use it for individual projects.
+- You can reuse Terraform code for different projects by storing it in a Git repository or organizing it in Terraform folders.
+This helps users to write and reuse codes when the project works similarly.
+CloudFormation does not allow the reuse of codes for individual projects stored in Stacks for other projects.
+Users should write the codes and use them for individual projects.

-It depends on the flexibility of the user to use any of these cloud applications.
-If the user is already into AWS and is entitled to use the same, CloudFormation is the answer but if he/she has the flexibility to use any application with third-party support, Terraform is the better idea.
+It depends on the user’s flexibility to use any cloud application.
+If the user is already using AWS and has the necessary privileges, CloudFormation is the recommended choice.
+However, using Terraform is a better idea if the user can utilize any application with third-party support.

 Now let’s see the comparison between Terraform and Cloudformation as follows: